Dalgona/serum-site/pages/docs/project-structure.md

 ## `includes` Directory

-Includable templates ("includes") are a special kind of templates which can be included in regular templates or pages in `.html.eex` format.
-Read [Includable Templates](%page:docs/includes) document to learn more.
-You can remove this directory if you don't need to use any includable templates.
+Includes are a special kind of templates which can be included in other templates, includes, or pages in `.html.eex` format.
+Read [Includes](%page:docs/includes) document to learn more.
+You can remove this directory if your project does not have any include files.

 ## `assets` Directory